cpomorska/vicuna-hexa-kotlin/README.md

+# Changes (Updated: September 24, 2025)

+- RHEL UBI 10 Image is used with Adoptium JDK
+- Quarkus 3.28.x and JDK 25 work
+- Full migration to Maven for faster builds (it is a small project)
+- Upgraded to latest Keycloak and Postgres DB
+- Better readable application.yml
+- Enabled tests do work
+- Health APi is enabled, better Kubernetes usability
+- Testdate  is loaded via Liquibase

 # Changes (Updated: September 20, 2025)

 - Migrated build system from Gradle to Maven for better enterprise support and standardization